-A range of different programmes/activities/courses was conducted to enhance the skill development of teacher trainees.
+The institute enriches the curriculum with relevant value added course, workshops and programmes for skill developement of the teacher tarinees.
+A range of different programmes/activities/courses were conducted in the academic year 2021-2022 to enhance the skill development of teacher trainees.

-- An Add-on course on Tech-Fluent Teachers carrying 3 credits and comprising 30 hours was conducted to train studentteachers in various technology-based tools, software, and applications. - Calligraphy Workshop helped students develop the finer skills of artistic writing - An add-on course on Electronic Information Literacy enhanced students' knowledge and competency in using various databases. - Workshop on The Magic of Creativity through Sketchnoting trained students in preparing sketch notes. - An add-on course English Grammar: Pro Beginner to Advanced enhanced skills in spoken and written English. - Through the Heartfulness Education Programme the students learnt a range of techniques which helped the students develop facilitation skills, communication skills, managing human emotions like fear and anger, reflective writing, leadership skills etc.
+- An Add-on course on Tech-Fluent Teachers carrying 3 credits and comprising 30 hours was conducted to train studentteachers in various technology-based tools, software, and applications. - An add-on course on Electronic Information Literacy enhanced students' knowledge and competency in using various databases.

+- Workshop on The Magic of Creativity through Sketchnoting trained students in preparing sketch notes. - An add-on course English Grammar: Pro Beginner to Advanced enhanced skills in spoken and written English. - Through the Heartfulness Education Programme the students learnt a range of techniques that helped the students develop facilitation skills, communication skills, managing human emotions like fear and anger, reflective writing, leadership skills etc. - Workshop on Mindfulness helped in making student-teachers aware of mindfulness and helping them integrate mindfulness into their daily lives. - The workshop on Individualized Education Plan (IEP) enlightened the trainees about the needs of children with disabilities and how to provide personalized resources to help them be more successful in school.